Rui-Gong-Opt/Rui-Gong-opt.github.io/_pages/about.md

 ---
 permalink: /
-title: "Rui Gong MMath Uwaterloo"
+title: "About me - Rui Gong"
 excerpt: "About me"
 author_profile: true
 redirect_from: